 MK: What improvements/changes to the standards would have made this easier to do?

-AM: I’d like to see the the visual standards expanded.
-I know it pays to keep them high-level and broad, to allow others to create branches specific to their agency or application, but for groups that haven’t got the resources to develop their own pattern library, it would help to have more guidance.
+AM: I'd like to see the visual standards expanded.
+I know it pays to keep them high-level and broad, to allow others to create branches specific to their agency or application, but for groups that haven't got the resources to develop their own pattern library, it would help to have more guidance.
 I know they are currently in draft, but the initial openness to publish them lead me to believe that iteration would happen rapidly.
-I’m excited and looking forward to the next visual standards release!
+I'm excited and looking forward to the next visual standards release!